PierrunoYT/agent-forge/README.md

 ## Acknowledgments

-- OpenRouter for providing the AI model API
+- OpenRouter for providing access to state-of-the-art AI models
-- All contributors and maintainers
+- All contributors and maintainers who help improve Agent Forge
+- The open-source community for inspiration and tools

+## Support

+For support, feature requests, or bug reports, please open an issue on the GitHub repository.